Posted on

 There are several steps you can take to promote and support the healthy functioning of your natural drainage pathways.
 Here are some tips to consider:

 • Stay hydrated: drink plenty of water throughout the day to help flush out toxins and waste products from your body.
-Consider using Multi Trace Minerals to help your cells take in the water you are so diligently putting into your body.
+Consider using Multi-Trace Minerals to help your cells take in the water you are so diligently putting into your body.

 • Move more: Any exercise helps stimulate circulation and lymphatic flow, supporting the natural drainage process.